ergoplatform/ergo-wallet-app/README.md

 ### for first stable
 - [ ] Progress indicator when restoring wallet (slow on some devices)
 - [ ] Password dialog with a second confirmation text field when setting up a wallet
+- [X] Improved layouts when soft keyboard is open

 ### Extend core functionality
 - [ ] Prevent sending transaction when there are unconfirmed transactions (transaction is discarded)